 Marshall’s Beach is also located in the Presidio, about a mile closer to the Golden Gate Bridge from Baker Beach.
 However, it’s not as easily accessible as Baker Beach.
 On the ocean side of Lincoln Ave, there is a place where about five cars can park.
 Other than that, you’ll have to park at Baker Beach and walk the Batteries to Bluffs trail to Marshall’s Beach or park in a lot near the Golden Gate Overlook and hike down steep stairs.

 Your efforts will be greatly rewarded when you see the waves crashing into the rocks underneath the Golden Gate.
-Another similarity between Baker Beach and Marshall’s Beach (besides the stunning views of the Golden Gate) is that it is nude friendly.
-In fact, you’ll see more nudity here on a sunny day compared to Baker Beach, especially as you get closer to the Bridge.
+Another similarity between Baker Beach and Marshall’s Beach (besides the stunning views of the Golden Gate) is that it is nude-friendly.
+You’ll see more nudity here on a sunny day compared to Baker Beach, especially as you get closer to the Bridge.

 It’s typically all men in the buff when I visit, and they don’t bother anyone.
 But, if nudity bothers you.
 Then I would advise finding another spectacular Golden Gate vista using this post as your guide.